Pinafore/848Q/prompt-ft/README.md

 But whatever you do, the default main function of `ollama_guesser.py` will train a teleprompter for you.
 At the moment, the code is everything I had in my lecture.
 You may want to do more or less than what I did.

-	./venv/bin/python3 ollama_guesser.py
+	./venv/bin/python3 ollama_guesser.py --limit 1000

+You can train a whole dataset by removing `--limit` or you can increase/decrease this number as you see fit with your computational resources!

 What you Have to Do (Buzzer)
 =====